Types of Degrees School Nursing Majors Are Getting

 How Much Do School Nursing Majors Make?

 Salaries According to BLS

-Average salaries range from $75,510 to $110,030 (25th to 75th percentile) for careers related to school nursing.
+School Nursing majors often go into careers where salaries can range from $75,510 to $110,030 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.